-- C. Identification and discussion of any deficiency in meeting plan milestones Not applicable. - D. Additional narrative statements regarding Executive Order-related activities See attachment G for further information. - E. Concise descriptions of FOIA exemptions - 1.
+- D. Additional narrative statement regarding other executive order-related activities DHS established backlog reduction goals for FY '08-10.
+See Appendix E. - E. Concise descriptions of FOIA exemptions - 1.
 Exemption 1 Protects information that is properly classified in the interest of national security pursuant to Executive Order 12958. - 2.
 Exemption 2 - a.
-2(high) Protects information applicable to internal administrative and personnel matters, such as telephone numbers, contact information, lead contacts for certain schedule activities or appointments, to the extent that disclosure would risk circumvention of an agency regulation or statute, impede the effectiveness of an agency's activities, or reveal sensitive information that may put the security and safety of an agency activity or employee at risk. - b.
-2(low) Protects records that are related to internal matters of a relatively trivial nature, such as internal administrative tracking. - 3.
+2(low) Protects records that are related to internal matters of a relatively trivial nature, such as internal administrative tracking. - b.
+2(high) Protects information applicable to internal administrative and personnel matters, such as telephone numbers, contact information, lead contacts for certain schedule activities or appointments, to the extent that disclosure would risk circumvention of an agency regulation or statute, impede the effectiveness of an agency's activities, or reveal sensitive information that may put the security and safety of an agency activity or employee at risk. - 3.
 Exemption 3 Protects information exempted from release by statute. - 4.
 Exemption 4 Protects trade secrets and commercial or financial information which could harm the competitive posture or business interests of a company. - 5.
 Exemption 5 Protects the integrity of the deliberative or policy-making processes within the agency by exempting from mandatory disclosure opinion, conclusions, and recommendations included within inter-agency or intra-agency memoranda or letters. - 6.
 Exemption 6 Protects information that would constitute a clearly unwarranted invasion of personal privacy of the individuals involved. - 7.
-Exemption 7 Protects records or information compiled for law enforcement purposes the release of which could reasonably be expected:
+Exemption 7 Protects records or information compiled for law enforcement purposes the release of which could reasonably be expected: - a.

-- a.
 7(A) to interfere with enforcement proceedings. - b.
-7(B) would deprive a person of a right to a fair trial or an impartial adjudication. - 7(C) to constitute an unwarranted invasion of the personal privacy of a third party/parties (in some instances by revealing an investigative interest in them). - d.
-7(D) to disclose the identity/identities of confidential sources. - e.
+7(B) would deprive a person of a right to a fair trial or an impartial adjudication. - c.
+7(C) to constitute an unwarranted invasion of the personal privacy of a third party/parties (in some instances by revealing an investigative interest in them). - d. $7(\mathbf{D})$ to disclose the identity/identities of confidential sources. - e.
 7(E) would disclose techniques and procedures for law enforcement investigations or prosecutions. - f.
 7(F) could reasonably be expected to endanger the life or physical safety of an individual. - 8.
 Exemption 8 Protects information that is contained in or related to examination, operating, or condition reports prepared by, on behalf of, or for the use of an agency responsible for the regulation or supervision of financial institutions. - 9.
-Exemption 9 Protects geological and geophysical information and data, including maps, concerning wells.
+Exemption 9 Protects geological and geophysical information and data, including maps, concerning wells. - F. Additional statistics